Phase retrieval of entire functions and its implications for Gabor phase retrieval: Further results

+In some applications of the results presented so far, one might want to construct a square-integrable function, whose Gabor transform has a specified set of zeroes $Z \subset \bbR^2$.
+This boils down to the construction of an entire function in the Fock space with the related set of zeroes $\{ z = x + \rmi y \in \bbC \,|\, (x,-y) \in Z \}$.
+In order for the latter to be achievable, we need to make sure that $Z$ is sufficiently spread out.

-In this final subsection, we want to discuss an important detail in the construction of functions in the Fock space through the Hadamard factorisation theorem.
-To make this discussion as palpable as possible, we want to start by presenting an interesting example.
-Suppose we are given $a,b > 0$ and are asked to construct a non-zero function $f \in L^2(\bbR)$ such that $\calG f = 0$ on $a \bbZ \times b \bbZ$.
-A natural way of approaching this problem is to consider that
+Let us illustrate this with an interesting example: suppose we are given $a,b > 0$ and want to construct a non-zero function $f \in L^2(\bbR)$ such that $\calG f = 0$ on $a \bbZ \times b \bbZ$.
+A natural way of approaching this problem is to define